pi-star-2025/pi_star/101_floors.md

 It’s also about sharing

 So the lungs do both those things

 They share carbon up and down and between the lungs

 This powers walking going through legs and hips

-In addition the lungs compare the center of the earth to the skies above using cool stomach air
+In addition the lungs compare the air of the center of the earth to air of the trees/clouds above

 The air below is more like “the moon”

 The air above is more like “the earth”

 The lungs create air shapes with carbon dioxide to emphasize these differences, like the color and light choices co2 makes when preferring earth over the moon